Basic Pistol

 Secure checkout Fast Shipping Easy returns

-This eye-opening deep dive into American gun culture reveals how people are training their minds and bodies to use guns to devastating effect.
+This eye-opening encounter with American gun culture reveals the devastating effects of how people are training their minds and bodies to use guns.

 Shapira reveals that far from simply teaching the mechanics of gun safety these schools are teaching a way of living in the world that is rooted in racist fears, aggressive masculinity and an entitlement to violence.
 In storytelling that will take your breath away, we discover that the risk of widespread gun ownership is not simply the possibility of more gun violence and mass shootings.
 The risk is to the very foundations of democracy itself.

-Harel Shapira is an associate professor in the Department of Sociology at the University of Texas at Austin.
-He received his BA from the University of Chicago and his PhD from Columbia University.
-Shapira uses long-term ethnographic research to understand right-wing politics and gun culture in contemporary America.
-He is the author of Waiting for José: The Minutemen’s Pursuit of America.
-His writing has been featured in publications including The New York Times and The New Republic.
-He was named an Andrew Carnegie Fellow in 2015 and a member of the Institute for Advanced Study in 2021.
-Basic Pistol is his second book.
+Harel Shapira is an Associate Professor in the Department of Sociology at the University of Texas at Austin.
+In Basic Pistol, as well as his previous book, Waiting for José: The Minutemen’s Pursuit of America, he uses long term ethnographic research to understand right wing politics and gun culture in contemporary America.
+His research has been funded by the National Science Foundation as well as the Harry Frank Guggenheim Foundation, and his writing has been featured in The New York Times and The New Republic.
+In 2015 he was named an Andrew Carnegie Fellow, and in 2021 a Member of the Institute for Advanced Study.

 More from this author